-Beyoncé gave Vogue magazine the exclusive of a lifetime today.
+Beyoncé gave Vogue magazine the exclusive of a lifetime in August of 2018.
 She revealed in the magazine’s pages and online that she gave birth to twins, Rumi and Sir, via emergency C-section.

-I’m a former print reporter.
-I understand that’s the news of the article, but that’s not the point.
+I’m a reporter.
+I understand that’s the news of the article, but that’s not the point of Beyonce’s birth story.

 If you read between the lines, there are some crucial takeaways for new mothers – certainly words I need to hear from time to time.